-Check Item Check Method Maintenance Method Maintenance Interval Clear vegetation around the inverters Check whether there are weeds around the SUN2000.
-Perform inspection and weeding as required.
+Check Item Check Method Maintenance Interval Grounding reliability Check that ground cables are securely connected.
+The first inspection is 6 months after the initial commissioning.
+From then on, the interval can be 6 to 12 months.
+Air tightness Check that all terminals and ports are properly sealed.
+Once a year Clear vegetation around the inverters Perform inspection and weeding as required.
 Clean the site promptly after weeding.
 Based on the local wilting season